openflighthpc/concertim-ansible-playbook/ansible/README.md

 ## Prerequisites

 * An Ubuntu 22.04 (jammy) machine with at least 4GiB of memory and at least 2 CPUs.
-This machine will become the MIA.
+This machine will become the Alces Concertim machine.
 * Root access on that Ubuntu machine.
 * The Ubuntu machine needs to be configured to not use "Predictable Network Interface Names".
 That is to use `ethX` naming instead of `enpXsY` style